xflduke/trans/README.md

 # trans

 Finished the base !
-Now you can use the tools to transport csv which you download form appspot everymonth. and auto commit it to ozo.
+Now you can use this tools to transport csv which you download form appspot everymonth. and auto commit the dayinfo to ozo.

 Todo list:
 .mulity project